Backgrounder on Nuclear Security

+The NRC coordinates with many federal organizations to assure security of its licensees.
 The timely sharing of accurate information among the NRC, other federal agencies and the nuclear industry is critical to preventing or mitigating the effects of terrorist attacks.
-The NRC has also entered into agreements with the Federal Aviation Administration and the North American Aerospace Defense Command to provide early warning of airborne threats to NRC-licensed facilities.
+The NRC has agreements with the Federal Aviation Administration and the North American Aerospace Defense Command to provide early warning of airborne threats to NRC-licensed facilities.
 Additionally, the NRC's highly-trained specialists review intelligence and threat-related information from a range of sources in order to assess suspicious activity related to its licensees.

-NRC Emergency Operations Center and Emergency Plans
+NRC Operations Center and Emergency Plans

 The NRC's Operations Center, located at agency headquarters, is staffed around the clock to receive information regarding events involving licensed nuclear materials, assist in emergency response activities, and promptly notify other federal agencies of those events.
 The NRC upgraded its Operations Center to enhance the effectiveness of safety and security response and coordination activities.
 Similar upgrades have been completed at the NRC's four Regional Incident Response Centers.
 The NRC participates in emergency response exercises related to security and terrorism, and participates in national-level interagency exercises.

 While many of the details of the NRC's security requirements are not public to avoid assisting potential adversaries, general information about security at nuclear power plants is available to the public through the NRC Web site and a variety of NRC publications.
 See related information about security here: